J. B. Shugarts

-Jeffrey Bret "J. B." Shugarts (born October 26, 1989) is a former American football offensive tackle.
+Jeffrey Bret "J. B." Shugarts (born October 26, 1989) is an American former football offensive tackle.
 He signed with the Detroit Lions as a free agent on April 3, 2014.
 He played college football at Ohio State.

 J.B. played high school football at Klein, Texas where he was a Parade, U.S. Army and E.A.
 Sports All American.
 J.B. was runner up Texas High School Player of the year in 2007 and was rated the #1 OL in the state of Texas.

 J.B. had over 30 major D1 offers before narrowing his Top 4 to Ohio State, L.S.U., Oklahoma and Texas A.M.
 J.B. committed to Ohio State in the spring of his Junior year.

 J.B. played and started in the U.S. Army All American game in January 2008 and early enrolled at Ohio State following the game.